PrefectHQ/prefect/docs/getting-started/installation.md

 ## Installing unreleased code

-If you'd like to use the most up-to-date, unreleased Prefect code, you can install directly off the `main` GitHub branch:
+To use the most up-to-date, unreleased Prefect code, you can install directly off the `main` GitHub branch:

 <div class="terminal">
 ```bash